On this page you will find a wide selection of research and guidance on COVID-19 which we have collected and published for your reference.

 A useful guide for parents of children with disabilities has been developed by UNESCO, CDMRP and the Social Justice Department and can be downloaded here.

 There has been some reports of some children experiencing a ‘toxic shock’ type syndrome.
-This is very rare but has been noted and the Paediatric Intensive Care Society in the UK have published a statement on this.
+The Paediatric Intensive Care Society in the UK have published a statement on this.
 The RCPCH have also released guidance on an approach to clinical management for this.
 Some papers published on this area include:

 - Multi-System Inflammatory Syndrome in Children in Association with COVID-19